Who Keeps The White House Running? Meet 6 Women Helping To Do Just That

 Since you’ve worked with President Biden before, what have been some of your favorite experiences and what are some things you’ve learned?

 KB: “I have learned so much from him over the last few years, the way he looks at politics, the way he looks at policy, and his unrelenting focus on the individual.
 He has this test: If you're walking him through talking points or a policy idea, he says, ‘Call your brother.
-And if he understands what you just said, then I will do it that way.
-And if he doesn't, then we're rewriting it.’
-He wants to make sure that everything is accessible and understandable to the American public from a communication standpoint, so I've learned so much from that.
+If he understands what you just said, then I will do it that way.
+If he doesn't, then we're rewriting it.’
+He wants to make sure that everything is accessible and understandable to the American public from a communication standpoint.
 I’ve also learned from the way he approaches life, that you're not too good for anyone.
 Everyone is worth your time.”

 Advertisement